Trusted WordPress tutorials, when you need them most.

 WordPress can also be easily extended with plugins.
 This means that even if a feature is not included in the core software, it could still be added as a WordPress plugin.

-If a feature can be easily added using a plugin and is not beneficial for a majority of WordPress users, then it is not added to the core.
-Usually, this is the case with most new feature suggestions.
+If a feature can be easily added using a plugin and is not beneficial for most WordPress users, then it might not be added to the core.
+This is usually the case with most new feature suggestions.

-Users can suggest features by using WordPress Trac, which is a bug tracking, development, and ticketing software.
+Users can suggest features using WordPress Trac, a bug tracking, development, and ticketing software.
 All WordPress development progress is recorded on Trac.

 Another place where users can suggest new features is the WordPress Requests and Feedback Forum.
-It allows users to submit their suggestions as ideas and other WordPress users can vote on them.
+This forum allows users to submit their suggestions as ideas, and other WordPress users can vote on them.

 Request and feedback form in WordPress